Distribution Steering for Discrete-Time Uncertain Ensemble Systems: Optimal Controller Design

 It follows that $\tilde{u}_3(k) = \lambda \tilde{u}_{1}(k) + \left( 1 - \lambda \right)\tilde{u}_{2}(k)$ is the control corresponding to $c_{3}(k)$ and hence the set of all feasible $c(k)$ is convex.
 We also conclude that there exists an $\epsilon > 0$ such that for any $c(k) \in \left( \epsilon, 1 \right]$, $u(k)$ exists, i.e., $[ \tilde{\mathscr{U}}(k)]_{H} \succ 0$. \end{proof}

-It remains to prove the existence of a solution to the optimization problem \eqref{optimization1}.
-In case the first two conditions of \eqref{optimization1} are satisfied, the feasible set of $c(k)$ is closed and convex, which ensures the existence of a solution to the optimization problem.
-Let the feasible domain of $c(k)$ be $\left(\epsilon, 1\right]$, where $0 < \epsilon < 1$.
-In this case, we may relax the second condition in \eqref{optimization1} to
+It remains to show the existence of a solution to the optimization problem \eqref{optimization1}.
+In case the conditions of \eqref{optimization1B} are satisfied with $c(k) = 0$, the feasible set of $c(k)$ is $[0, 1]$, which is closed and convex, which ensures the existence of a solution to the optimization problem.
+Otherwise, let the feasible domain of $c(k)$ be $\left(\epsilon, 1\right]$, where $0 < \epsilon < 1$.
+In this case, we may relax the second condition in \eqref{optimization1B} to $[\tilde{\mathscr{U}}(k)]_{H} \succeq 0$.
 Since $[\tilde{\mathscr{U}}(k)]_{H}$ is a continuous matrix function of $c(k)$, the feasible domain of $c(k)$ is the closed and convex set $[ \epsilon, 1 ]$.
 Hence, the existence of a solution to the optimization problem follows.
-Furthermore, when $c(k) = \epsilon$ is the optimal solution to the optimization problem \eqref{optimization1}, $\tilde{\nu}(k)$ is an atomic distribution supported on $n$ discrete points on $\mathbb{R}$, rather than a continuous distribution.
+Furthermore, from \eqref{xk1lambda}, $[\tilde{\mathscr{U}}(k)]_{H}$ can be singular only at $c(k) = \epsilon$.
+When $c(k) = \epsilon$ is the optimal solution to the optimization problem \eqref{optimization1}, $\tilde{\nu}(k)$ is an atomic distribution supported on $n$ discrete points on $\mathbb{R}$, rather than a continuous distribution.

 Theorem~\ref{theorem34} along with the proof of the existence of a solution allows us to obtain an optimal control $\tilde{\mathscr{U}}(k)$ for each $k = 0, \ldots, K-1$.
 However, $\tilde{\mathscr{U}}(k)$ consists of the statistics of the random variable $\tilde{u}(k)$.
-The problem now becomes one of determining a control $\tilde{u}(k)$ given the $\tilde{\mathscr{U}}(k)$ obtained by the solution to the optimization problem~\eqref{optimization1}.
-In our previous work~\cite{wu2023density, wu2022group, wu2023general} this step is called the \textit{realization problem} of the random variables $\tilde{u}(k)$ for $k = 0, \ldots, K-1$.
-Here we adopt the treatment found in \cite{wu2022group}.
+The problem now becomes one of determining a control $\tilde{u}(k)$ given $\tilde{\mathscr{U}}(k)$ obtained by the solution to the optimization problem~\eqref{optimization1}.
+In our previous work~\cite{wu2023density, wu2022group, wu2023general}, this step is called the \textit{realization problem} of the random variables $\tilde{u}(k)$ for $k = 0, \ldots, K-1$.
+Here we adopt the same treatment found in \cite{wu2022group}.